 1. Replacements, Part 1

 “Can you really replace a human with something that just looks like one?”
-Thus begins Hibernal’s latest sci-fi story: a story that grabs my attention every time.
+Thus begins Hibernal’s grand sci-fi story: a story that grabs my attention every time.
 This first track on “Replacements” features an unknown female voice describing the world into which we will be dropped.

-Hibernal’s story, then, begins here: a world that is slowly becoming lost, but I have a hunch that it is the same world in which the events of “The Machine” took place, and it may even be many years ahead of that story.
+Hibernal’s story begins here: a world that is slowly becoming lost, but I have a hunch that it is the same world in which the events of “The Machine” took place, and it may even be many years ahead of that story.
 We’ll see, though, as I have some ideas about the people we are about to meet.

 2. The City Ebbs Away

 “It was raining again”.
-It seems to be an eternal rain in the dankness of the city.
+It seems to be an eternal rain in the dankness of this city.
 In the midst of towering, futuristic monoliths, crowds of sad people trudge through the muck.
 In the middle of this, Hibernal introduces us to Artimus, a troubled soul among troubled souls.
 His questionable past is obvious in his sad eyes, and his heavy steps give away the void inside him.

 One night, however, he sees a woman standing in line for the shuttle along with the rest of the over-worked, stressed souls (as seen on the cover).
-Her beauty startles him into something of a stupor, and, yet, the tattoo on her face gives her away as a synthetic human.
+Her beauty startles him into something of a stupor; and, yet, the tattoo on her face gives her away as a synthetic human.
 Why would he be drawn to this fraud?
 Why would he care?